baeseongsu/mimic-cxr-vqa/README.md

 When you use the MIMIC-CXR-VQA dataset, we would appreciate it if you cite the following:
 ```
-@article{bae2023ehrxqa,
-  title={EHRXQA: A Multi-Modal Question Answering Dataset for Electronic Health Records with Chest X-ray Images},
+@article{bae2024ehrxqa,
+  title={EHRXQA: A multi-modal question answering dataset for electronic health records with chest x-ray images},
-  author={Bae, Seongsu and Kyung, Daeun and Ryu, Jaehee and Cho, Eunbyeol and Lee, Gyubok and Kweon, Sunjun and Oh, Jungwoo and Ji, Lei and Chang, Eric I and Kim, Tackeun and others},
+  author={Bae, Seongsu and Kyung, Daeun and Ryu, Jaehee and Cho, Eunbyeol and Lee, Gyubok and Kweon, Sunjun and Oh, Jungwoo and Ji, Lei and Chang, Eric and Kim, Tackeun and others},
-  journal={arXiv preprint arXiv:2310.18652},
-  year={2023}
+  journal={Advances in Neural Information Processing Systems},
+  volume={36},
+  year={2024}
 }
 ```